Informasjonsforvaltning/fdk/README.md

 `-T 2C` which means: use 2 threads per core.

 Coveralls is enabled by having the `org.eluder.coveralls` plugin for maven in the root `pom.xml`.
 Travis automatically injects the api key for Coveralls.
+Coveralls will comment on a pull request with the coverage % for every successful build in Travis.

 Bjørn is the user who has admin access to Travis and to Coveralls since he has admin access to the git repo in Github.